Medieval Timing Technique

 Nine Planetary Chapters Across 75 Years

-Firdaria are a medieval Persian timing technique that assigns planetary rulership to consecutive chapters of your life.
-Nine chapters unfold across a 75-year cycle, each colored by one of the seven traditional planets or the lunar nodes.
-A worked firdaria reading tells you which planet is currently setting the tone of your life, and which sub-period is modifying that tone right now.
+Firdaria are a medieval Arabic and Persian timing technique that assigns planetary rulership to consecutive chapters of your life.
+Nine chapters unfold across a 75-year cycle, each associated with one of the seven traditional planets or the lunar nodes.
+A worked firdaria reading tells you which planet is currently describing the background tone of your life, and which planetary sub-period is modifying that tone when applicable.

 Quick Facts